ckb-next/ckb-next/.github/ISSUE_TEMPLATE/feature_request.md

 > "K95 Platinum XT - Brightness Slider"

 ## Due Diligence
-- Check if device is supported [here.](#) if this is device specific.
+- Check if the device is supported [here.](#) if this is device-specific.
 - Search in open and closed [Issues](https://github.com/ckb-next/ckb-next/issues) for similar requests.
-- Veryify your installation is up-to-date.
+- Verify your installation is up-to-date.
 - One enhancement per issue.

 ## Required Information